MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Proposed Method

 \subsection{Coarse Estimation Module}

 Stereo images are used for ORB feature extraction initially.
 The left image is utilized for object detection and tracking using YOLOv7 \cite{wang2023yolov7} and Deep Sort \cite{du2023strongsort}.
-In comparison to CFP-SLAM, which uses an extended Kalman filter (EKF) and Hungarian algorithm to compensate for missed object detection, we employ Deep Sort for a more effective implementation of the same function.
-Leveraging class information from the object detection model, we utilize the \textit{Depth Filter Module} to treat background features as static points and combine them with all static feature points outside of the bounding boxes to estimate the camera pose by minimizing the re-projection error as in equation (\ref{eq:minerror}).
+In comparison to CFP-SLAM, which uses an extended Kalman filter (EKF) and Hungarian algorithm to compensate for missed object detection, we employ Deep Sort for a more effective implementation.
+Leveraging class information from the object detection model, we utilize the DFM to treat background features as static points and combine them with all static feature points outside of the bounding boxes to estimate the camera pose by minimizing the re-projection error as in equation (\ref{eq:minerror}).